-The Samsung Galaxy XCover Pro is just one of the most recent examples of Samsung’s range of rugged smartphones.
+The Samsung Galaxy XCover Pro is the most recent example of Samsung’s range of rugged smartphones to go on sale in the US.
 Let’s take a look at this rather unique and different handset in Samsung’s phone family.

 The Galaxy XCover Pro is the successor to the XCover 4, which released back in 2017.
 It was released first in Europe in February 2020, and finally made its way to the US in November 2020.

 Unlike most smartphones in the XCover series, the new XCover Pro flaunts a more modern-day design.
 It has a 6.3-inch LCD display with a 20:9 aspect ratio and a punch hole on the top left corner.
 The screen can be operated with wet hands or while wearing gloves.
 The phone is powered by Samsung’s octa-core Exynos 9611 silicon, paired with 4GB RAM and 64GB storage.
 It gets a 4,050mAh battery with 15W fast charging.

 The dual primary camera setup on the Galaxy XCover Pro includes a 25MP wide-angle lens and an 8MP ultra-wide sensor.
 On the front is a 13MP selfie snapper.
 What’s different about the XCover Pro is that, unlike recent Samsung smartphones, it comes with a removable battery.
 That said, it’s also IP68 water and dust resistant, and carries US military standard certification (MIL-STD-810) for durability and ruggedness.

 It features two programmable buttons that allow users to turn the flashlight on/off or create text messages by using their voice.
 The volume keys and power button/fingerprint reader are separate.